szunami/blog-1/2017-03-14-data-types.html.md

 `Option` is a type which includes `Some` and `None` both.
 All `Some`s are `Options`, and all `None`s are `Option`s, and all `Option`s are either a `Some` or a `None` but there is no `Option` that is both a `Some` and a `None` at the same time.
-Let’s put that in mathematical terms: the set Option is the sum of the sets Some and None, which are two sets such that their intersection is empty.
+Let’s put that in mathematical terms: the set $$Option$$ is the sum of the sets $$Some$$ and $$None$$, which are two sets such that their intersection is empty.

 $$Option := \{ Some + None \} | \{ Some \} \cap \{ None \} = \{∅\}$$

+(The $$|$$ character above means “where”, and this states that the left side is only true when the right side is satisfied.
+If there exists an element that is both $$Some$$ and $$None$$, then the whole expression is invalid.)

 Normally, this distinction would require an extra bit alongside the data to state what flavor of `Option` some value was.
-However, Rust knows that for many data types, the memory value of a `None` is unique and will never be the memory value of a `Some`, so it makes that special value the *discriminant*.
+However, Rust knows that for many data types (specifically, pointers and references), the memory value of a `None` is unique and will never be the memory value of a `Some`, so it makes that special value the *discriminant*.

-C nullable pointers use the `NULL` value to indicate invalidity.
+C pointers use the `NULL` value to indicate invalidity.
 This value is often presumed to be 0, but might not be, depending on the hardware.
 In Rust, the exact value is hidden from us, but for `Option<Pointer>`, the `None` variant is just the platform’s `NULL` value, and the `Some(Pointer)` variant is anything else.
 This permits memory that looks in Rust to be identical to C, but is treated by the code as being two completely different types.
 The compiler will refuse to treat a `None` as a `Some`, and if it can’t prove it at compile time, it will inject code that will enforce this behavior at runtime.

 In Rust’s type theory, `enum`s are sum types, since the set of all enum values is the sum of all the values of each set within it.